Randomization

 Takeaways:

-- Without proper randomization, confounding variables (like disease stage in the ALS mouse example) can create misleading correlations between treatment and outcomes, making it impossible to determine if observed effects are truly caused by the intervention.
+- Without proper randomization, baseline imbalances between groups can create misleading correlations between treatment and outcomes, making it impossible to determine if observed effects are truly caused by the intervention.

-- Random allocation of subjects to treatment groups distributes both known and unknown confounding factors across groups, allowing researchers to make valid causal inferences about treatment effectiveness.
+- Random allocation distributes both known and unknown influential factors across groups, allowing researchers to make valid causal inferences about treatment effectiveness.

 - Implementing a complete randomization sequence before beginning an experiment and strictly following it throughout the study is essential for reducing systematic bias and increasing the validity and reliability of research findings.